 With these rites completed, the pilgrim is free from the restrictions of the Ihram.

 The pilgrim returns to Mina and spends the night there.

-Note: If the pilgrim is unable to perfrom Tawaf al Ifadah on 10th dhul-hajj, he/she can perform it on the 11th or 12th of Dhul Hijjah.
+Note: If the pilgrim is unable to perform Tawaf al Ifadah on 10th duel-hajj, he/she can show it on the 11th or 12th of Dhul Hijjah.